hawkinsw/CPPTimes/arrays-and-vectors.md

 32
 ```

 Notice how the `&` works in a range-based `for` loop much the same way that it works in defining a reference parameter for a function!
+Like a `&` makes a parameter an alias for the variable given as the argument, the `&` in an range-based `for` loop makes the iterator variable an _alias_ for the different elements of the array!

 It is important to note that range-based `for` loops can only be used to iterate through arrays when the compiler knows the size of the array.
 Also, notice that with a range-based for loop you do not get an index variable "for free".
 In other words, rewriting a loop like